codio-content/MySQL-What_is_a_database/.guides/content/AND--OR-operators-3755.md

 - Sort the results by _email_ in an ascending alphabetical order

 ```
-# In your birthday-ids.sql file:
+--- In your birthday-ids.sql file:

 SELECT * FROM basic_info
-WHERE birthday > '2016'
+WHERE birthday > '2016' -- Date must be a string with the greater or lower than operator
 AND id BETWEEN 6 AND 10
 ORDER BY email ASC;
 ```